kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-scripts.md

 The scriptsig is used to unlock the scriptPubKey or make the funds locked by the scriptPubKey available, by providing two components.
 A **public key **and a **digital signature.**

+The digital signature is a signed hash of the transaction that the sender is trying to unlock.

 If this still alludes you, then a simple analogy would be as follows.

 Alice sends 5 BTC to Bob.